Do you remember John Candy?

 We all have multilayers to us.
 To our life experiences.
 What we've accomplished.
 How we've gotten to where we are at.
 What we've had to do to earn the bread.

-Personally I have a bachelors degree in behavior health from a small college in Arizona.
+Personally, I've started a bachelors degree in behavior health from a small college in Arizona.
 I've had a 12 year career in banking; winning lucrative trips to Hawaii and Vegas.
 I've gone back to school for dental assisting and had experience in that particular field.
 I've worked as a barista at Stabucks.
-I'm a blessed mother of two littles, who spends most of my days taking my daughter to school, laying my son down for his naps, doing dishes, folding laundry.
+I'm a mother of two littles, who spends most of my days taking my daughter to school, laying my son down for his naps, doing dishes, folding laundry.

 It makes me think of that scene in Disney Pixar's Ratatouille when Colette starts to describe each of the different chef's that are employed in the kitchen at Gusteau's.